 When the ALERT function is tripped by accumulator overflow, it remains asserted until a REFRESH command is received.
-REFRESH_G will also clear the ALERT bit and the ALERT function, but REFRESH_V will not.
+REFRESH_G also clears the ALERT bit and the ALERT function, while REFRESH V does not.

 5.16.8 ALERT CLEARING AND PERSISTENT FAULT CONDITIONS